Skip to content

 Check the top and worst extractions of a class

-To check the top and worst extractions of a specific class, select the related expanding icon .
+If there are metrics, to check the top and worst extractions of a specific class, select the related expanding icon .

 The orange line represents the number of documents with extractions of a value, while the violet one the number of documents with annotations of a value.